anonimQwerty/Anti_scam/README.md

 * Destroy site,
 * Delete file(script)
 ## Using:
- Rename file for mask in CMS,
+ Rename file for mask in CMS,\n
  Use this file from console(folder python)